addm400/rc_car_program/README.md

-This is repo made for RC car control
+This is repo made for RC car control program.

-+ overview
+Program, communication between devices and GUI is written in Python.
+Program is sending data to microcontroller Arduino Nano via bluetooth.

-wasd picture link:
+WASD picture link:
-...
+https://www.flaticon.com/free-icons/wasd Wasd icons created by AB Design